July 01, 2021

-- Motor nerves — These help control your muscle's speed of contraction and their power.
+- Motor nerves — These control your muscles' contractions and power.

-- Autonomic nerves — These control involuntary body functions, such as heart rate, blood pressure, digestion and bladder...
+- Autonomic nerves — These control involuntary body functions, such as blood pressure and digestion.

 Interested in full access to articles like this and more?